tarnvaal/PersistentDM/README.md

 ### Model Loading

 Model loading can take several minutes on first startup.
-The health endpoint will not respond until the model is fully loaded.
+The app preloads the model asynchronously at startup; the `/health` endpoint responds immediately.
+The first chat request may take longer while the model finishes loading.
+The model is a singleton in-process; concurrent requests will wait for initialization up to `LLAMA_INIT_WAIT_SECS`.

+### State & Persistence
+- World memory and NPC snapshots live in-process only (not persisted).
+They are cleared by `POST /chat/clear`.
+- This project assumes a single-process, single-thread server (default Uvicorn).
+Running multiple threads/workers requires external persistence and coordination; current in-memory structures are not thread-safe.

+### Security/Operations Notes
+- The `POST /chat/clear` endpoint resets all in-memory state and is meant for development only.
+Do not expose it publicly without authentication.